 Specializing in Electronic Dance Music of all genres, Gosteffects is available to help bring your productions to the next level whether it is mixing, sound design, arrangement, or programing electronic components for rock bands.
 Also available to take your midi and run it through classic analog synths such as Oberheim, Roland, to bring music alive.

 -- Co-producer w/ Dave Aude & Martin Kierszenbaum (Cherry Cherry Boom Boom) on JX Riders ft.
-Skylar Stecker - “Sweet Dreams” (Cherrytree Records) (reached #1 on Billboard’s Dance Club Songs Chart the 2nd week of September 2016)
+Skylar Stecker - “Sweet Dreams” (Cherrytree Records) (#1 on Billboard Dance Club Songs Chart the 2nd week of Sept 2016)

--- Custom music and sound FX created for the "IMAGINE" laser/light show in Dubai's Festival City.
+-- Music & sound FX created for the "IMAGINE" laser/light show in Dubai's Festival City.
 (Guinness Book World Record for largest Projection Mapping)

--- Created theme song and bumpers for the TV show, Off Beat, on the Fuse Network.
+-- Created theme song for the TV show, Off Beat, on the Fuse Network.

 -- Created theme songs and mixed audio for many of Complex.com’s web shows including, Motor City High.